-The Grafton Energy Choice program meets all of the requirements of the municipal aggregation statute, including providing universal access and a reliable power supply and treating all customer classes equitably.
-The Town looks forward to the approval of this plan by the DPU so that the Town can launch the program and bring the benefits of rate stability, renewable energy, and increased electricity choice to its residents and businesses.
+The Sutton Power Choice program meets all of the requirements of the municipal aggregation statute, including providing universal access and a reliable power supply and treating all customer classes equitably.
+The Town looks forward to the approval of this plan by the DPU so that the Town can launch the program and bring the benefits of renewable energy and electricity choice to its residents and businesses.